flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 - [Windshear Protection](#windshear-protection)
 - [Low Energy Protection](#low-energy-protection)

-## High Speed Protection
+## High-Speed Protection

-High Speed Protection (HSP) aims to protect the aircraft from overspeed situations and activates latest when V~MO~+6kt or M~MO~+0.015 speeds (maximum operating speeds in knots or mach) are reached.
+High-Speed Protection (HSP) aims to protect the aircraft from overspeed situations and activates latest when V~MO~+6 kt or M~MO~+0.015 speeds (maximum operating speeds in knots or mach) are reached.

 See also [V-Speeds](../../abbreviations.md#v-speeds)